This tool was rolled out in batches to users. It ought to appear for everyone now.

 It’s one small way to put some distance between what else I do with apps on my devices and Facebook’s long reach.

-I also liked finding out which apps I use that are sharing data so I can opt out, or if they don’t offer an opt out, decide whether I need them in my life.
+I also liked finding out which apps I use that are sharing data so I can opt out with that app too.
+Or, if they don’t offer an opt out from 3rd-party sharing, I can decide whether I need that app permanently on my phone or tablet.
+After all, if they’re selling my data to Facebook, they’re selling it to other platforms too.

 What the Off-Facebook Activity Tool Can Do

 With this new tool you can clear the history Facebook has received about your app and site use.
 Or, you can manage the data – keep the ones you want, and block the ones you don’t want.
-Allow the coffee shop, block the drug store.
+Allow the coffee shop, block the drug store, definitely block the ride-share app.

 Furthermore, you can manage FUTURE collection of data of this kind.
 That’s behind a couple of less obvious clicks.
 I was ever so happy to separate their data collection from being associated with me.